French invasion of the Isle of Wight

 The French invasion of the Isle of Wight occurred during the Italian Wars in July 1545.
 The invasion was repulsed.

-France had a long history of attacking the Isle of Wight, and the 1545 campaign proved to be the last time to date that the French have attempted to take it.
-Although the French forces, led by Claude d'Annebault, greatly outnumbered those of the English, the battles fought (including the battles of the Solent and Bonchurch) ended without a clear winner.
-However, as the French were repelled, it could be considered an English victory.
-Although the operation was inconclusive, the English suffered heavily, including the loss of the carrack Mary Rose in the Battle of the Solent.
-Details of the conflict have not been very well recorded, and some accounts claim that the French were defeated at each battle rather easily.
+France had a long history of attacking the Isle of Wight, though the 1545 campaign would be the final time the French attempted to take it.
+The French forces were led by Claude d'Annebault,.
+The battles of the Solent and Bonchurch ended without a clear victory for either side.
+However, as the French withdrew from the island, the campaign could be considered an English victory.
+Details of the campaign have not been very well recorded, with conflicting accounts regarding its outcome; some sources state that the operation was inconclusive, with the English suffering heavily, including the loss of the carrack Mary Rose at the Solent, while others claim that the French were defeated at each battle rather easily.

 French strategy was to effect a landing at Whitecliff Bay and cross Bembridge Down to attack Sandown, and another landing at Bonchurch with a view to marching to link up at Sandown.
 The northern force was intercepted whilst crossing the Down, but fought its way to Sandown Castle, which was then under construction offshore.
 The southern force, meanwhile, was routed at St Boniface Down.
 Both forces were repulsed after stiff fighting.

 The Chronicle of Charles Wriothesley (died 1562) reports: "The 21 day of July the French galleys and navie came before Portesmouth haven, and landed certeine of theyre armye in the Yle of Wyght, and there burned and camped there about to the nomber of 2,000 men, and came every tyde with theyr gallies and shott their ordinaunce at the Kinges ships in the haven; but the winde was so calme that the Kinges shippes could bear noe sayle, which was a great discomfort for them."
 Three days later a muster of 1500 men was sent from the City of London to repel them, but by the King's command turned back at Farnham, the French having left the Isle of Wight "and divers of them slaine and drowned".